Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 Task 2.1 and Task 2.2 are a updates of Task 4 and 5 from {{% contentlink path="projects/katas/level-1"%}}.
 You should not create new files for them.

-For Task 2.3, the method/function name should be `task2.3`.
+For Task 2.3, the method/function name should be `task2_3`.
 You are expected to create a new files with the following names:

-- `task2.3.js` for javascript
+- `task2_3.js` for javascript
-- `task2.3.py` for python
+- `task2_3.py` for python
-- `Task2.3.java` for java.
+- `Task2_3.java` for java

 ## Task 2.1